Iso-Legend-Ch/Iso-Legend-s-JGame-Library/README.md

 Have fun with your coding time~

 ## What include...?
+1. A awesome JavaDoc
-1. Position system with double
+2. Position system with double
-2. Camera
+3. Camera
-3. Key input and mouse input
+4. Key input and mouse input
-4. Clear packages
+5. Clear packages
-5. Hitbox
+6. Hitbox
-6. Costume fps and ups
+7. Costume fps and ups
-7. Timer for do something regularly
+8. Timer for do something regularly

 ## What will I do next?
 most important part -> keep debugging